EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

 This one says `x8` which is `_the_q(x8,RSTR,BODY)` must have 3 different values in it.
 And: all commands in the system should be true of the body.
 While it is certainly true that the system "has" all the commands, it is not true that there are 3 of them, so this is false.

 Normally, Perplexity handles checking these constraints and doesn't consider a solution group to be valid unless it meets them all.
-But when you build a solution group handler, you are telling the system: I am doing something custom, and thus I will be responsible for making sure the constraints are met.
+But when you build a solution group handler, you are telling the system: I am doing something custom with the solution group and thus I will also be responsible for making sure the constraints are met on it.

 ### Different Interpretations of Constraints
-To determine if constraints are met, you first need to make a decision about the speaker meant by the phrase and this isn't always obvious.
-Consider the phrases:
+To determine if constraints are met, you first need to make a decision about what the speaker meant by the phrase.
+This isn't always obvious.
+Consider the following phrases:

 > Do you have more than 2 chairs?